michael-lazar/rtv/README.rst

 |
 | A mailcap file allows you to associate different MIME media types, like ``image/jpeg`` or ``video/mp4``, with shell commands.

+This feature is disabled by default because it takes a a few extra steps to configure.
 To get started, copy the default mailcap template to your home directory.

 .. code-block:: bash

     $ rtv --copy-mailcap

-This template contains examples for common MIME types as well as popular reddit websites like `imgur <http://imgur.com/`_, `youtube <https://www.youtube.com/>`_, and `gfycat <https://gfycat.com/>`_.
+This template contains examples for common MIME types as well as popular reddit websites like `imgur <http://imgur.com/>`_, `youtube <https://www.youtube.com/>`_, and `gfycat <https://gfycat.com/>`_.
+Open the mailcap template and follow the `instructions <https://github.com/michael-lazar/rtv/blob/master/rtv/templates/mailcap>`_ given inside.

-This setting is disabled by default because it takes a few extra steps to configure.
+Once you've setup your mailcap file, enable it by launching rtv with the ``rtv --enable-media`` flag (or set it in your **rtv.cfg**)

 -----------
 Environment